The importance of a fair investigation was highlighted in the recent case of Carmelli Bakeries Ltd v Benali .

 Mrs Carmelli summarily dismissed Mr Benali without further investigation.
 His appeal was dismissed by Mr Carmelli, who considered the appeal process to be no more than a formality.

 Mr Benali claimed unfair dismissal, wrongful dismissal and victimisation.
 The tribunal rejected the wrongful dismissal claim on the basis that Mr Benali’s conduct in knowingly using the non-kosher jam was an act of misconduct which would have entitled his employer to dismiss him without notice.

 However, it held that Mr Benali’s dismissal did not arise from the act of gross misconduct, but rather amounted to victimisation.
 It is unlawful victimisation for an employee to suffer detriment or dismissal because of a protected act.
 In this case, the protected acts included Mr Benali’s earlier discrimination claim and his on-going requests for reasonable adjustments in relation to his disability, which his employer had ignored.
 The tribunal held that Mr Benali was considered a “problem employee” because of these protected acts, which ultimately affected the management of the disciplinary process and the sanction imposed.

-The tribunal made an award for unfair dismissal which included a basic award and one year’s loss of earnings.
+The employment tribunal made an award for unfair dismissal which included a basic award and one year’s loss of earnings.
 It also awarded £14,000 injury to feelings arising out of the victimisation.